vrizzi/styleguide/README.md

 :deciduous_tree: **This is a living project** :sunny: so you don't need to agree with everything presented by the documents.
 Feel free to [open an issue](../../issues) to discuss changes and whatnot.

+## License

+MIT License.
+Copyright 2014 Magnetis.

+You are not granted rights or licenses to the trademarks of the Magnetis, including without limitation the Magnetis logo.